1501 Classified Employee Complaint Procedure

 4. If resolution is not reached in the mediation session, a complaint hearing will be held.

-1. DOAS is to assign a Complaint Hearing Officer within five (5) workdays of receiving a request from the Department.
+1. DOAS is to assign a Complaint Hearing Officer within five (5) workdays of receiving a request from DHS.

 2. The date, time and location of the complaint hearing will be coordinated by OHR with the employee, supervisor involved and Complaint Hearing Officer.

-3. A complaint hearing will be conducted within fifteen (15) calendar days of assignment of the Complaint Hearing Officer.
+3. A complaint hearing will be conducted within fifteen (15) workdays of assignment of the Complaint Hearing Officer.

 1. The Complaint Hearing Officer will direct the hearing in order to ensure the orderly presentation of relevant information.

-2. The Complaint Hearing Officer will tape record the hearing.
-No other tape recorders, court reporters, or means of recording the hearing will be permitted.
+2. The Complaint Hearing Officer will record the hearing.
+No other recorders, court reporters, or means of recording the hearing will be permitted.

 3. The employee and supervisor involved may speak for themselves or have a DHS Third Party Representative speak on their behalf at the hearing.
 If a DHS Third Party Representative(s) is used, the employee and supervisor must be present at the hearing to ensure that accurate information is presented.